davidmalcolm/gcc-newbies-guide/inside-cc1.rst

 subtractions (:code:`subl`), and a pair of multiplies (:code:`imull`) that populate the ``%eax`` register, used for the return value.

-You can see GCC's internal representations using GCC's dump options.
+You can see GCC's intermediate representations using GCC's dump options.
 If we add :option:`-fdump-tree-all -fdump-ipa-all -fdump-rtl-all` to the above command line, giving: